LeePedersen/pig-latin-translator/readme.md

 exI: why
 exO: ywhay

-if extra time: make thing with numbers more elegant
+if extra time: make thing with numbers more elegant!!!